twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 Rather than writing our own linker file from scratch, it is going to make more sense to take the default linker script that `ld` uses and modify it slightly to expose any additional symbols we want.
 What is a linker script, you might be wondering?
 [This snippet summarizes it well:](http://www.scoberlin.de/content/media/http/informatik/gcc_docs/ld_3.html)

 > The main purpose of the linker script is to describe how the sections in the input files should be mapped into the output file, and to control the memory layout of the output file.
-Most linker scripts do nothing more than this.
-However, when necessary, the linker script can also direct the linker to perform many other operations...

 Knowing this, let's copy the default linker script `riscv64-unknown-elf-ld` uses into a new file: